atsid/playflow/README.md

 #### FAQ

+Which databases are compatible with playflow?
+* An in-memory H2 database is built-in for testing.
+Your application can use any SQL database.
+Just configure play with the jdbc driver and url.

 Can a Factory have QA?
 * Yes, just add a station for QA directly after the station that needs to be QAed.
 From the QA station, use the `next` service with the previous